Estimated annual campus deadline: Early February

 Expanded Scholarship Details:

-The Morris K. Udall and Stewart L. Udall Scholarship and Excellence in the National Environmental Policy Foundation, authorized by the U.S. Congress in 1992 to honor Congressman Morris King Udall and his legacy of public service, awards scholarships of up to $5,000 to outstanding students who demonstrate a commitment to and potential for making significant contributions in their fields.
+The Morris K. Udall and Stewart L. Udall Scholarship and Excellence in the National Environmental Policy Foundation, authorized by the U.S. Congress in 1992 to honor Congressman Morris King Udall and his legacy of public service, awards scholarships of up to $5,000 to outstanding students who demonstrate a commitment to and potential for making significant contributions in either environmental/conservation issues, tribal policy, or native health care.
 Detailed information and the application material may be downloaded from the foundation website: www.udall.gov.

 Students should send an email to the Scholarships Coordinator at firstname.lastname@example.org, indicating their interest in the scholarship.
 The Scholarship Coordinator in the College of Letters and Science works with closely with UCSB undergraduates, regardless of their colleges, who apply for major scholarships, and it is important that students consult with the coordinator well before the campus application deadline.